yamdbf/core/examples/PluginAuthoring.md

 The Plugin `init()` method will be called when the plugin is loaded, which is after all storages (including guild storages) are available but before `clientReady` is emitted.
 Assuming you store the client instance passed in the Plugin constructor like in the example above, you will be able to use it here.
-This method is expected to be async.
+This method can be async if needed to make things easier for yourself.

 ## Plugin tools